 Beloranib is a potent inhibitor of MetAP2, an enzyme that modulates the activity of key cellular processes that control metabolism.
-MetAP2 inhibitors work, at least in part, by directing MetAP2 binding to cellular stress mediators, and, thus, reducing the tone of signals that drive lipid synthesis by the liver and fat storage throughout the body.
+MetAP2 inhibitors work, at least in part, by directing MetAP2 binding to cellular stress mediators, and, thus, reducing fat synthesis by the liver and fat storage throughout the body.
 In this manner, MetAP2 inhibition increases metabolism of fats as an energy source.
 MetAP2 inhibitors also reduce hunger and food intake by novel mechanisms that require further study to be fully understood.